ppy/osu/README.md

 ## Status

-This project under heavy development, but is in a stable state.
+This project is under heavy development, but is in a stable state.
 Users are encouraged to try it out and keep it installed alongside the stable *osu!* client.
 It will continue to evolve to the point of eventually replacing the existing stable client as an update.

 We are accepting bug reports (please report with as much detail as possible).
 Feature requests are also welcome, but understand that our focus is on completing the game to feature parity before adding new features.